pawanbenjamin/simplePrisma/README.md

-# simplePrisma, Just the Basics
+# Prisma ORM, Just the Basics

 ## This repo servers as a starter repo using Prisma with PostgreSQL, and Express